Pad\'e Approximants for cosmic Dispersion Measures: Accuracy and Timing Performance

 In Figure \ref{fig:DeltaE_PhiDM_wCDM_2D_plot}, we fix the redshift to the most pessimistic value $z=0.01$, i.e. to the redshift limit where the approximation is anticipated to achieve the worst accuracy.
 We then compare the accuracy $\Delta E$ for different combinations of $(w, \Omega_m)$.
 Some example choices are shown in Table \ref{tab:DE_table_wCDM}.
 The 2D result supplements the 1D analysis of Figure \ref{fig:DeltaE_PhiDM_combined}, showing that for the whole parameter space we studied, the influence of $\Omega_m$ is much more important than $w$.

-Finally, in Table \ref{tab:Timing_table_Num_Pade} we compare the timing performance of the approximants versus the numerical integration in \verb|Python|'s \verb|quad| function.
+Finally, in Table \ref{tab:Timing_table_Num_Pade} we compare the timing performance of the approximants versus the numerical integration in \verb|Python|'s \verb|quad| function (The numbers correspond to how much faster is the approximant, which is always true).
 The biggest improvement is seen in the $\Lambda$CDM case, with around $17$ times faster evaluations.
-The $w$CDM approximate result still evaluates faster, but with less significant difference.
-The reason for this lies in the complicated nature of the Pad\'e coefficients in this case.
-However, if one considers that a $\DM$ needs to be calculated multiple times for most parameter inference analyses, like in MCMC, the timing improvement will eventually be remarkable.
+The $w$CDM approximate result still evaluates faster, but with smaller timing improvement.
+This is because the Pad\'e approximant in this case has more complicated coefficients than the $\Lambda$CDM case (see App. \ref{App:Pade_wCDM_coeff}).
+However, if one considers the need of repeated calculations of $\DM$ in a bayesian inference scenario the timing improvement will eventually be remarkable.
+We investigate this further in section \ref{sec:cosmo_performance}.